ahmadawais/Proposal-Modern-Tooling/README.md

 > _*NOTE*_: I think all of the custom blocks related code should probably go in a companion plugin for this theme.
 That has always been the general consensus and my recommendation to fellow developers.

+## WHAT'S NEXT

+> For further discussions I have opened up this issue on the [TwentyNineteen repo →](https://github.com/WordPress/twentynineteen/issues/70)

 Peace! ✌️